tunnckoCore/is-kindof/README.md

 - [is-ansi](https://github.com/tunnckocore/is-ansi): Check that given string contain ANSI color codes, without CLI
 - [is-es6-generators](https://github.com/tunnckocore/is-es6-generators): Check whether a value is a `Generator` or `GeneratorFunction`.
 The `co` way, more strict checking.
 Always return boolean true or false, never null or undefined.
 - [kind-of-extra](https://github.com/tunnckocore/kind-of-extra): Extends `kind-of` type check utility with support for promises, generators, streams and errors.
 Like `kindof(Promise.resolve(1)) === 'promise'` and etc.
+- [kind-of-types](https://github.com/tunnckocore/kind-of-types#readme): List of all javascript types.
+Used and useful for checking, validation, sanitizing and testing.
+Like isStream, isPromise, isWeakset and etc.
 - [kind-error](https://github.com/tunnckocore/kind-error): Correct inheriting from `Error`.
 Supports constructing from an object of properties - focused on assertion.